Here are the trios in practice following Alex Newhook’s injury - Dose.ca

 – A simply horrible gesture.

-A defenseman commits an act reminiscent of the Marty McSorley-Donald Brashear incident.https://t.co/yKyFAff2Gw
+A defenseman commits a gesture reminiscent of the Marty McSorley-Donald Brashear incident.https://t.co/yKyFAff2Gw

 – TVA Sports (@TVASports) November 15, 2025